wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

      | **Return Type** | `string | error` |

 4. Click **+ Add Parameter** to add a query parameter.
-Enter the following values to get a name as an input:
+Enter the following values to get a name as input:

      | **Field** | **Value** |
      |-----------------|-----------------------|